Presentation at the United Nations Office at Vienna, October 2009.

 If we really wish to stop deforestation and support re-forestation we must drastically reduce meat consumption and stop using agro-fuel.

 Each year of waiting and doing "business as usual" – as Nicholas Stern quoted – postpones a possible solution for four to five years.
-The rationale behind this is that, we already produce GHGs five times more than the existing sinks (woods, mountains, and oceans) can reduce and convert to O2 in one year.
+The rationale behind this is that, we already produce GHG five times more than the existing sinks (woods, mountains, and oceans) can reduce and convert to O2 in one year.

 We urgently need a very strict and globally binding climate agreement in Copenhagen.
-However, we also urgently need critical thinking, conscious, and changes in behaviour as expressed in the publication of UNEP, “CCCC Kick the Habit!”
+However, we also urgently need critical thinking and conscious changes in behaviour as expressed in the publication of UNEP, “CCCC Kick the Habit!”

 Every individual in industrialized countries is challenged to change his or her lifestyle in the field of housing, eating, transportation and general consumption.